Students at String Traditions perform

 Valerie Thompson (Cellist/Composer/Educator) is a Boston-based musician who has performed in the U.S and abroad as a cultural ambassador for American Music Abroad (U.S. State Department), in rock bands, string quartets, and chamber folk ensembles.
 A cellist versed in multiple genres, Valerie currently tours with the indie-folk-pop band, Laura Cortese & the Dance Cards.

-When not on tour Valerie maintains private cello studios in Cambridge & Brookline, MA.
+When not on tour, Valerie maintains private cello studios in Cambridge & Brookline, MA.
 She has been on faculty at the Brookline Music School, the CelloBello Cellokids Online Program, the Valley of the Moon Scottish Fiddling School, (Boulder Creek, CA); Miles of Music Camp (Lake Winnipesaukee, NH); CCE Music and Dance Week (Bethesda, MD); CelloChan Woods (Ann Arbor, MI); and Illinois Wesleyan Cello Camp (Bloomington, IL.)

 B.M., Performance, Berklee College of Music; M.M., Contemporary Improvisation, New England Conservatory of Music

-Summer 2024 Financial Aid
+Summer 2025 Financial Aid

 Financial aid is available for students who can document financial need.
 Financial aid applications will be accepted for summer day programs only until all available aid is exhausted.